 - How a successful ERP implementation will improve day-to-day business processes.

-- The cost of an ERP implementation from beginning to end
+- Full ERP implementation costs from beginning to end.

-- The time it will take to complete an ERP implementation
+- The time it will take to complete a successful ERP implementation.

 "You don't want to treat ERP as a small project.
 You want to make sure you have a dedicated focus on the people that are addressing the organizational change management aspects," he says.
 "People always think end-user training when they think of organizational change, but there's so much more that needs to happen before the end-user training in order for that to be successful."

-- What inefficiencies in your current business processes do you want to improve?
+- What inefficiencies in your current business processes are you looking to improve?

-- What process do you want to mitigate against?
+- Which process do you want to mitigate against?

 - How can ERP software address these needs or wants?

-- What is your budget for an ERP implementation?
+- What is your budget for ERP integration?